atscott/angular/TYPED_ROUTER_CONTEXT.md

 2.  **`createRoute`**: The main factory function for creating a typed child route.
 It takes the route's "shape"—its `path`, `getParentRoute`, and `data`—and returns a `TypedRouteBuilder` instance.

-3.  **`.addResolvers()` method**: The returned class instance has an `.addResolvers()` method that accepts an object of individual, type-safe resolver functions.
+3.  **`.setResolvers()` method**: The returned class instance has a `.setResolvers()` method that accepts an object of individual, type-safe resolver functions.
+This method *replaces* any existing resolvers on the route.
 Because the parent's type information is already part of the class instance, each resolver's `route` parameter is correctly typed.

+4.  **`.addCanActivate()` and `.addCanDeactivate()` methods**: To solve type inference limitations with inline guards, the builder provides fluent methods for adding `canActivate` and `canDeactivate` guards.
+This approach ensures that the `route` snapshot and `component` instance passed to the guards are strongly typed.

-4.  **`.lazy()` method**: The class instance also has a `.lazy()` method for defining lazy-loaded properties.
+5.  **`.lazy()` method**: The class instance also has a `.lazy()` method for defining lazy-loaded properties.
 This method takes a function that returns a `Promise` for an object containing the `component` and an optional `resolve` object.

-5.  **`.addChildren()` method**: The class instance has an `.addChildren()` method that takes an array of child route builders or an object map of child route builders.
+6.  **`.addChildren()` method**: The class instance has an `.addChildren()` method that takes an array of child route builders or an object map of child route builders.
 It returns a new `TypedRouteBuilder` instance where the `children` property is strongly typed to match the children that were passed in.
 This allows for a fully fluent and composable way to define the route hierarchy.

 This API provides a clean, composable, and highly type-safe way to define routes.